georgesmbock/metagenomic_pipeline/README.md

 # Run
 ./main.sh

-# Open the your notebook by browser to make an anlysis
+# Open your notebook by browser to make an anlysis
 type: localhost:8889/tree
 ```
 ---